Hawawou/UE-803/README.md

 **NER Verification Against Knowledge Graph**:Compare the named entities recognized by Stanza and Spacy with the entities in the knowledge graph.
 ## Contributing
    If you would like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.
-## License
-  This project is licensed under the GNU General Public License v3.0 License.
-See the LICENSE file for details.